A sublimation printer with Polycrylic for Sublimation.

 • Place the material on the heat press or iron and cover it with a sheet of butcher paper.
 Press the design firmly and evenly, applying enough pressure and heat.

-• Carefully remove the material from the heat press or iron and peel off the paper while it is still hot.
+• Carefully remove the material from the heat press or iron and peel off the paper while it is hot.
 Use heat-resistant gloves to avoid burning yourself.

 Polycrylic can be used for sublimation on wood and tumblers, but it is not recommended for sublimation on cotton.